 Advantages of investing in Mutual Funds:

-- Professionally managed: These fund are professionally managed.
-The fund managers who manages the fund are quite experienced and most of them are MBA’s from elite institutes or CFA charter holders.
+- Professionally managed: These funds are professionally managed.
+The fund managers who manage the fund are quite experienced and most of them are MBA’s from elite institutes or CFA charter holders.
 These professionals use various strategies to invest in a particular stock or bonds or any other financial asset class.

 - Regulated: Mutual funds are regulated by SEBI and AMFI so that a common investor is not looted!

-- Liquidity: Mutual funds are quite liquid as you can redeem them as and when your want to.
+- Liquidity: Mutual funds are quite liquid as you can redeem them as and when you want to.